 - TestLink will not allow you to execute Test Suites if you do not create a Test Plan and specify Test Build.

-- How to do that ?
-Let’s begin from the Plan
+- How to do that?
+Let’s begin with the Plan

-- Current Test Plan will appear in the top right corner
+- The current Test Plan will appear in the top right corner

 STEP 6.
 SPECIFY BUILD